RobTillaart/TCA9548/README.md

 # TCA9548

-Arduino Library for TCA9548 I2C multiplexer.
+Arduino Library for TCA9548 I2C multiplexer and compatibles.

 ## Description

-Library for the TCA9548 and TCA9548a (PCA9548, PCA9548a) I2C multiplexer.
+Library for the TCA9548 and TCA9548a (PCA9548, PCA9548a, PCA9546, PCA9545, PCA9543) I2C multiplexer.

 The library allows you to enable 0 to 7 I2C channels (ports) uniquely or simultaneously.
+In fact the TCA9548 is therefore a **switch**, although often named a multiplexer.
-This is especially useful if you have multiple devices/sensors that have a fixed address, or you have address conflicts between I2C devices
+A multiplexer is especially useful if you have multiple identical devices that have a fixed address, a too small address range or if there are address conflicts between different I2C devices.

 **Warning**
 The library is not tested extensively.

+The library caches the channels enabled, and if a channel is enabled, it will not be enabled again (low level) to optimize performance.

+#### I2C

 I2C address of the device itself is 0x70 ..
 0x77.
-This address may not be used on any of the I2C channels of course.
+This address can not be used on any of the I2C channels of course.

-The library caches the channels enabled, and if a channel is enabled, it will not be enabled again (low level) to optimize performance.
+Note if your first multiplexer is 0x70, you may have an array of 0x71 multiplexers behind it.
+(giving you 8 x 8 = 64 I2C buses, a lot of admin overhead and probably performance penalties).

+Pull-up resistors are REQUIRED on all upstream and downstream channels.

 #### 0.2.0 Breaking change